-The Health Star Rating system15 is a front-of-pack labelling system that rates the nutritional profile of packaged foods.
+The Health Star Rating system14 is a front-of-pack labelling system that rates the nutritional profile of packaged foods.
 It helps compare the nutrition of products that you typically see shelved side by side in a grocery shop.
 The system assigns a rating from one-half a star to five stars.
 The more stars a product has, the healthier it is.
-The star rating is meant to provide a comparison within similar product categories only.
+The star rating provides a comparison within similar product categories only.
 For example, the system helps choose between one breakfast cereal and another, not between yoghurt and pasta sauce.